aryanorb/CROCS-TSE/README.md

 This work will be submitted to IEEE Transactions on Audio, Speech, and Language Processing (TASLP) in 2026.

 ## 🔊 Overview
-CROCS is a **two-stage target speaker extraction (TSE)** framework that exploits the cross-correlation for complex-spectra of the enrollment and mixture and dual post-refinements with low-dimensional embeddings.
+CROCS is a **two-stage target speaker extraction (TSE)** framework that exploits the cross-correlation for complex-spectra of the enrollment and mixture and dual post-refinements with low-dimensional speaker embeddings.

 ## ✨ Key Features
 - Interpretable complex-spectral cross-correlation using phase-sensitive mask (PSM)